ku-cms/TrackerDAQ/README.md

 Then, these setup commands should be run in a terminal on kucms.
 In this example, we are using port card slot 4 and a Type 5K e-link, which is why we are using the xml configuration file "CMSIT_RD53B_Optical_Type5_J4.xml".
+Make sure that the FC7 is powered on before running these commands.
 ```
 cd /home/kucms/TrackerDAQ/elink_testing_v1/Ph2_ACF
 source setup.sh